-15. Go/No-Go Review and Stage-Gate Review
+14. Go/No-Go Review and Stage-Gate Review

-Each project selected under this FOA will be subject to a period project evaluation referred to as a Go/No-Go or Stage Gate Review.
+Each project selected under this FOA will be subject to a project period evaluation referred to as a Go/No-Go or Stage Gate Review.
 Federal funding beyond the Go/No Go or Stage Gate decision point (continuation funding), is contingent, in part3, on the outcome of the Go/No Go or Stage Gate Review.

-Note: Effective 12/26/2014, DOE Financial Assistance regulations contained in 10 CFR 600 is superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as supplemented by 2 CFR Part 910.
+Note: Effective 12/26/2014, the DOE Financial Assistance regulations contained in 10 CFR 600 are superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as amended by 2 CFR Part 910.
+Questions about this FOA?
+Email MHKFOA1310@ee.doe.gov